ThibHlln/torrentpy/README.md

 ## How to Use

-A tutorial in the form of a [Jupyter notebook](examples/api_usage_example.ipynb) is available to get started with the usage of SMARTpy's API.
+A tutorial in the form of a [Jupyter notebook](examples/api_usage_example.ipynb) is available to get started with the usage of TORRENTpy's API.
 The input files required for the tutorial are all provided in the `examples/` folder.

 ## Dependencies